Molmed/seqreports/README.md

 There are two primary branches of this project:
 - `master`: The stable release branch
 - `dev`: The development and test branch, to which pull requests should be made.

+### Known issues:

+- Unable to download genome indicies using `fastq_screen --get_genomes` as wget within the container does not resolve the address correctly.
+Fastq Screen must be installed separately (e.g. with conda) and the genomes downloaded prior to running the workflow.
+The path to the databases must then be given using the `params.fastqscreen_databases` parameter.